Otto Dan Fodor of Bluffton, Alberta passed away at the Rimbey Hospital and Care Centre on Thursday, February 2, 2023, at the age of 88 years.

 Otto will be lovingly remembered by his wife of 62 years, Vivian; his three sons Leslie (Elaine) Fodor of Mirror, Alberta and their children Lisa (Graham), Kyle (Michelle), Michelle (Jesse), and Darin; Alan Fodor of Carvel, Alberta and his children Jack and Piper; and Harvey (Laura) Fodor of Red Deer and their children Cole (Emily) and Taylor; and his two daughters Darlene (Stephen) Went of Bluffton and their children Jeanine, Andrew (Rebecca), Chantel (Josh), and Ashley; and Joyce (Gerald) Willsie of Caroline and their children Brittany (Brodey), Erin, and Katelyn.
 He will also be lovingly remembered by his three precious great-grandchildren Jason, Lyla, and Luke; his sister Helen Proskurnik of Calgary; as well as several other relatives and many close friends.
 Otto was predeceased by his parents; one brother Frank; and two sisters Betty and Amy.

-An Informal Gathering Celebrating the Life of Otto Fodor will be held at the Hoadley Community Hall, Hoadley, Alberta on Thursday, February 9, 2023, from 2:00 p.m. to 4:00 p.m.
+An Informal Gathering Celebrating the Life of Otto Fodor was held at the Hoadley Community Hall, Hoadley, Alberta on Thursday, February 9, 2023, from 2:00 p.m. to 4:00 p.m.
 If friends desire, memorial tributes in his memory may be made directly to the Hoadley Community Hall, Site 7, Box 30, R.R.
 2, Bluffton, Alberta T0C 0M0; or to the charity of one’s choice.
 Thoughts and messages to the family may be shared through the condolence area located at the bottom of this page.

 Cremation Arrangements for the Late Otto Dan Fodor entrusted to the care of